 Planning your cloud computing implementation steps

-Any expert in IT knows that you can’t charge headlong into the adoption of a new technology for infrastructure without a clear strategy.
-An analysis of costs, projected downtime, employee training and a realistic migration time frame should be key components of your cloud migration plan.
+Any expert in IT knows that you can’t charge headlong into the adoption of a new technological infrastructure without a clear strategy.
+An analysis of costs, projected downtime, employee training and a realistic migration time frame should be at the forefront of your cloud migration strategy.

-It’s also a good idea to anticipate solutions to any potential problems that could happen, such as extra funding for cost overruns or measures to cope with any delays.
-With a clear and detailed strategy from the start you can avoid risks and quickly embrace all the benefits that the cloud can offer your business.
+It’s also a good idea to prepare for any potential problems that could happen, such as sourcing extra funding for unexpected costs or measures to cope with any delays.
+With a clear and detailed strategy from the start you can avoid risks and quickly embrace all the benefits that the cloud has to offer.

 Cloud computing security

-Concern about security is often cited as the big reason why businesses think twice about taking the plunge and migrating to the cloud, despite its many benefits.
-In a digital age of malicious email links, poorly guarded passwords and employees not following the rules of IT and data policies, it’s perfectly understandable to be vigilant when protecting your precious business data.
-When migrating your business’s operations to the cloud you’re effectively trusting another party to hold this vital information; this is why providers place so much emphasis on security.
+Concern about security is often the biggest reason why businesses think twice about taking the plunge and migrating to the cloud, despite its many benefits.
+In a digital age of malicious email links, poorly guarded passwords and employees not following IT best practices, it’s perfectly understandable to be vigilant when protecting your precious business data.
+When you migrate to cloud operations, you’re effectively trusting another party to look after your vital information.
+That's why providers place so much emphasis on security.

-Fortunately, cloud providers are data protection experts who dedicate huge resources to keeping data safe – they stake their reputations on it!
-If you think that your company’s current security measures are good, consider how amazing a specialist’s are.
-If a burglar wanted to rob your home, where would you rather live; a house or a castle?
+The good news is, cloud providers are data protection experts who dedicate huge resources to keeping your data safe – they stake their reputations on it!
+If you think your company’s current security measures are good, consider how amazing a specialist’s are.
+If a burglar wanted to rob your home, where would you rather live, a house or a castle?

-Safeguarding company data during the process of migrating your company’s operations to the cloud is always important.
+Safeguarding company data during the process of cloud migration is always important.
 By preparing data loss prevention (DLP) solutions such as encrypting your data both at-rest and in-transit, centralising your monitoring, and understanding compliance requirements, you can make migrating to the cloud perfectly safe.

-Because of this it’s recommended that any migration process is gradual, and starts with less critical applications before moving on to more sensitive ones.
-For example, you could begin with a simple application such as an internal company website, then gradually integrate business-critical systems like customer databases.
-This approach gives you the opportunity to test out the platform and get comfortable managing the various cloud resources available to you, including important features such as monitoring and security tools.
+It’s recommended that any cloud migration process is gradual, and should start with less critical applications before moving on to more sensitive ones.
+You could begin with a simple application such as an internal company website, then gradually integrate business-critical systems like customer databases.
+This approach gives you the opportunity to test out the platform and get comfortable managing the various cloud migration tools available to you, including important features such as monitoring and security.